Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches raw ThumbGate state across four specific sources (feedback logs, ContextFS memory, prevention rules, imported policy documents).
-This distinguishes it from sibling search tools like search_lessons or session_search by specifying the domain (ThumbGate) and the exact data sources.
+The description clearly identifies the tool as searching 'raw ThumbGate state' across four specific sources (feedback logs, ContextFS memory, prevention rules, imported policy documents), which differentiates it from other search tools like search_lessons or session_search.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.